+Are you suspecting the value of a business has been overstated?
 If you run across a business whose value seems to be too good to be true, you may be right.
-Since business valuation relies upon the estimates of business earnings, overstated earnings could easily be misleading.
+Business valuation relies upon the estimates of business earnings.
+And inflated earnings could easily wind up causing business value to be overstated.

-While reasons for inflated business earnings are legion, here are the top five ones to watch out for when valuing a private company:
+While reasons for inflated business earnings are legion, note the top five ones to watch out for when valuing a private company:

 1. Deferred maintenance

 Business owners may opt to use key assets to generate as much cash flow as they can.
-If the owners are planning on retiring or selling the business, they may deliberately neglect the need to repair or replace aging machinery or equipment.
+For instance, the owners are planning on retiring or selling the business.
+So they may deliberately neglect the need to repair or replace aging machinery or equipment.
 This distorts the cash flow picture while sweeping the required capital investment under the rug.

-A new owner may well be stuck with high outlays trying to bring the business assets up to snuff.
+The new owners may well find themselves stuck with high outlays trying to bring the business assets up to snuff.

 Some business owners are masters at running their companies on ‘vapor’.
 They use generous credit terms from established vendors and aggressive receivables collection to reduce working capital requirements.

 They may be able to raise long term capital from family or friends on terms unavailable from commercial lenders.
-For a new business owner, such terms may simply not exist.
+But for a new business owner, such terms may simply not exist.

 If you are valuing a private company, carefully review the actual short and long term capital needs the business requires to operate successfully.